igorvgp/DS-clustering-ecommerce-insiders/README.md

 *The in-depth Python code explanation is available in [this](https://nbviewer.org/github/igorvgp/DS-clustering-ecommerce-insiders/blob/main/notebooks/insiders_clustering.ipynb#overview) Jupyter Notebook.*

 # 1. **Abstract**
- This Data Science project was developed with data available on [Kaggle](https://www.kaggle.com/code/cheekonglim/uk-high-value-customers-identification) in order to find out the most valuable costumers to join a loyalty program called "Insiders".
+ This Data Science project was developed with data available on [Kaggle](https://www.kaggle.com/code/cheekonglim/uk-high-value-customers-identification) in order to find out the most valuable Ecommerce customers to join a loyalty program called "Insiders".
 <p align="justify"> Gaussian Mixture unsupervised machine learning model was used for clustering into a Tree-Based embedding, where the "Insiders" cluster represents 15.7% of the customers and those customers are responsible for 51.7% of the company's Gross Revenue.</p>

 <p align="justify"> The architecture of the project is shown in the image below: </p>